rakeshn1/djhuty/README.md

-#### !If you are wodering about the unusual name of this project, it's the name of Egyptian god of the moon and of wisdom and learning.
+#### !
+If you are wodering about the unusual name of this project, it's the name of Egyptian god of the moon and of wisdom and learning.